 In general terms, it is assumed that while data collections programs or obligations may be individually burdensome on fishery participants, better data reporting is assumed to support better management through improved stewardship of the biological resource and the timely development and implementation of management action that meet resource targets while minimizing adverse social and economic consequences.
 In sum, better management, from both the resource and fishery perspective, is assumed to result in greater long-term social and economic benefits.
-It is not possible to state with any certainty when the amount and type of available data is sufficient for optimal assessment and management purposes so, for the purposes of this discussion, it is assumed that continue dimprovements in resource stewardship and fishery management will continue to be made with more data.
-All alternatives under consideration, with the exception of Alternative 1 (No Action), are assumed to constitute improve data collection relative to Alternative 1 (No Action), it is assumed that each would result in greater long-term social benefits than Alternative 1 (No Action).
+It is not possible to state with any certainty when the amount and type of available data is sufficient for optimal assessment and management purposes so, for the purposes of this discussion, it is assumed that continued improvements in resource stewardship and fishery management will continue to be made with more data.
+All alternatives under consideration, with the exception of Alternative 1 (No Action), are assumed to constitute improvements to current data collection requirements.
+Because each of these alternatives would improve data collection relative to Alternative 1 (No Action), it is assumed that each would result in greater long-term social benefits than Alternative 1 (No Action).